Kartik0899/React-select-with-Infinite-Scroll/README.md

 Step-1 - Open your project directory and install react-select and axios.

 Step-2 - Open your app.js file.
-We will be using function component so first.
+We will be using function component.
 ![carbon (1)](https://user-images.githubusercontent.com/72159742/120618449-b8c57500-c478-11eb-9b75-062a57490ae8.png)

 Step-3 - Let us create a function that will handle our selected value.
 Create a function with the name handleChange and take e as a parameter and after that change the value of id and name using the hook useState().